Having a strong immune system is important anytime, but it’s especially important during a pandemic.

 - Exercise everyday for at least 30 minutes.

 If you live in an urban or suburban area where there are more people out enjoying parks and using the sidewalks, remember to follow the local rules and regulations.
-Only go outside if it’s safe and wear a mask.
+For more information, here are the CDC guidelines for visiting parks.

-If you’re not used to wearing a mask or face covering, it will feel uncomfortable at first.
+If you’re using a face mask but aren’t used to wearing one, it’s normal for it to feel uncomfortable at first.
 Getting used to wearing a mask is the biggest hurdle.
 It’s important to stay calm and not hyperventilate since this can lead to feeling faint or lightheaded.
 Remember that it’s safe to wear a mask while running and it won’t harm you.
 A buildup of humidity is normal and you’re still getting enough air to breath.
 If you find you’re breathing harder or feeling tired during your run, then slow down and adjust your pace.

 Try different types of homemade masks, some materials are comfortable for walking around while others are more comfortable for running.
 We’ve found that using a buff or other type of wicking material is most comfortable and stays put while running.
 They’re also easy to clean after each use.